emencia/emencia-django-staticpages/docs/usage.rst

 able to manage them all from the settings.

-To resolve this situation, Loader accept some arguments to override settings, see :ref:`loader_docstring_args` documentation for details.
+To resolve this situation, Loader accept some arguments to override settings, see :ref:`references_loader_intro` documentation for details.
 Obviously you will need to use different loader instance for each application to be able to provided different arguments.